 If the accommodations do not exist for you to remain in your home or other conditions lead to your decision or desire to obtain care away from home, researching the various types of facilities could prove beneficial.
 Assisted living facilities and nursing homes commonly come to mind when looking into such services, but you could potentially also utilize a retirement community that offers specific types of care options.

 After you explore your care options and feel ready to make necessary decisions, you will probably want to ensure that you create your plans correctly.
 If you do not take the legal steps necessary, your family and the court might not consider your choices legally binding.
 Luckily, you can utilize estate planning to ensure the appropriate parties know your wishes.

 Because various aspects and decisions go into creating an estate plan, you may also want to obtain assistance during the planning process.
-Speaking with an experienced California attorney could allow you to gain valuable insight.
+Speaking with an experienced California attorney at the Law Offices of Alice A. Salvo could allow you to gain valuable insight.